 If you are a foreign student who recently graduated in Canada, you likely have the qualities to make a successful transition from temporary to permanent residence.
 You are familiar with Canadian society and can contribute to the Canadian economy.
 You should have knowledge of English or French and qualifying work experience.

-Graduates may also qualify for other immigration programs; the Come to Canada tool is a good resource for those wishing to explore their options to remain in Canada.
+The Come to Canada tool is a good resource for those who want to explore their options to remain in Canada.

 - Date Modified: